Useful information and resources for people with learning disabilities and their carers

-Find helpful information, advice and resources for people with learning disabilities and their families during the coronavirus (Covid-19) outbreak.
+Find helpful information, advice and resources for people with learning disabilities and their families.

 NHS online services

 Visit the following NHS web pages to find out more about how you can get medical help and prescriptions online or over the phone: